pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 ## Virtual machines

-First, create 3 VMs as described here, using a default installation.
+First, create 3 VMs as described here, using a default installation of Ubuntu 22.04.
 For this guide, the user created is `ubuntu` with a password of your choice.

 - 4 vCPU
 - 16 GB RAM